 To apply for or access adverse costs insurance, you will need to have a detailed report about the merits of your case and your overall prospects of success.
 We can prepare this for you by reviewing your documents, speaking with witnesses, and producing a detailed budget.

 In some instances, your best case scenario for litigation funding might be the most flexible one.
 We can help you blend together a combination of your own financial resources, litigation funding and adverse costs insurance to successfully fund your case.

 The main advantage of opting for a blended arrangement is you retain full control over the allocated budget for the recovery of lost expenses and can choose the arrangement that best matches your appetite for risk.

 Find out if you're eligible for litigation funding

 When it comes to assessing your eligibility for litigation funding, much will depend upon our assessment of your case's merits and our internal appraisal of the funding options available.

 Generally, third party organisations such as litigation funders and adverse costs insurers will look for strong prospects of success, an opponent’s ability to meet any judgment entered against it, and if the likely damages won are significant enough to justify the investment.

 We can help you work out if you have what litigation funding companies and adverse costs insurers are looking for.
 We can also help you determine which litigation funding solution is right for you.
 Our extensive experience spans a broad range of commercial litigation and means we have the firsthand experience to confidently advise on your case and help you navigate avoidable expenses.

 Get in touch today

-Slater and Gordon has an unparalleled track record when it comes to innovation in litigation.
+We have an outstanding track record when it comes to innovation across all types of litigation.